- About UNK

 Student grant recipients are expected to participate in UNK Student Research Day (SRD), held in the spring.
 SRD highlights student research and provides an opportunity for students to enhance their presentation skills and prepare for professional meetings.
 It is also an opportunity for the academic community to recognize student researchers and their Faculty Mentors.

 URCA’s student programs are intended to support student-originated and student-conducted research and creative activity.
 Faculty serve as mentors on these projects and are responsible for the financial components.
 Students must be enrolled at UNK during the grant award period.
 There is a schedule of information sessions here.

 Awards are competitively selected.
 A request for up to $400 may be made for operating expenses, supplies and travel.
 Partial support is expected from the department and/or student participant(s).
 Submission details can be found in "Proposal Guidelines" tab.

 Funds are provided to assist undergraduate student presentations of research and creative projects at scholarly meetings.
 Partial funding will be provided up to a maximum of $300, with the remainder expected of the student or department.
 Documentation must be provided that the project has been accepted for presentation and the student is presenting.
 Students supported through this program are also expected to participate in the UNK Student Research Day held during the spring semester.
 Support for multi-authored presentations may be reduced accordingly or limited to the first author.

 The application for travel funds must include:

-Please submit cover page form to the Office of Undergraduate Research & Creative Activity – Conrad Hall 115 – at least one month prior to the conference.
+Please submit the completed application to the Office of Undergraduate Research & Creative Activity – Conrad Hall Room 115 – at least one month prior to the conference.